chriscz/funciter/README.md

 that does not affect the original (this is not the case when an iterator was passed during construction).

+Look at `usage.py` for some examples of its use.

 Known Issues
 ------
 - No caching of iterated values, therefore the whole chain of transformation is applied every time the iterator is restarted.